MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 ###### Runtime-only

-* Fix issue with app window can not be controlled with system commands (Alt+F4, Alt+Space, etc.) when focus is in WebView2 for Visual hosting mode ([Issue #2961](https://github.com/MicrosoftEdge/WebView2Feedback/issues/2961))
+* Fixed an issue where the app window couldn't be controlled via system commands (such as **Alt+F4** or **Alt+Spacebar**) when the focus was in WebView2 for Visual hosting mode.  ([Issue #2961](https://github.com/MicrosoftEdge/WebView2Feedback/issues/2961))
-* Fixed a bug in webview2 uwp where find bar was unable to be clicked into from host app
+* Fixed a bug in WebView2 UWP where the Find bar couldn't be clicked into from the host app.

 ###### SDK-only

-* Adding missing WinRT CoreWebView2Notification.VibrationPattern API.
-This can be combined with the stable notification API promotion release notes.
+* Adding the missing WinRT `CoreWebView2Notification.VibrationPattern` API.
+This WinRT API can be combined with the stable notification API promotion release notes; see "Web Notification" and `NotificationReceived` for WinRT, immediately above.
-* Fixed an issue where KeyDown events from the Winforms WebView2 control did not include the correct ModifierKeys information. ([Issue #1216](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1216))
+* Fixed an issue where `KeyDown` events from the WinForms WebView2 control didn't include the correct `ModifierKeys` information.  ([Issue #1216](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1216))
-* Fixed x86 for WinRT C# projection
+* Fixed x86 for WinRT C# projection.
-* Make CreateCoreWebView2Environment and GetAvailableCoreWebView2BrowserVersionString more robust against potential race condition during Runtime update.
+* Made `CreateCoreWebView2Environment` and `GetAvailableCoreWebView2BrowserVersionString` more robust against potential race condition during Runtime update.

 <!-- end of Jul 2024 Prerelease SDK -->